Katie85/www.thecomfortcupboard.com.au/_posts/2020-03-27-raw-chocolate-orange-brownie.md

 Make the chocolate topping by whisking the cacao powder and maple together then slowly adding the coconut oil.
 Whisk until silky smooth.
 Pour on top of the base.&nbsp;

 Chop the remaining 2 tbsps of pistachios and sprinkle on top with the sesame seeds.
-Chill until the chocolate has set.
+Chill in the fridge or freezer until the chocolate has set.

 Cut as desired.
 I like to cut mine small so i can eat "more" and feel less guilty.

+Store in the fridge or freezer.